Buenos Aires | Estancia in Entre Rios | Esteros de Ibera | Posadas | San Ignacio Miní | Saltos de Moconá | Iguazú Falls

 From Posadas on the Paraguayan border, you will cross the province of Misiones to the border with Brazil.
 On the way you will pass numerous yerba-mate-tea plantations.
 It is worth buying a mate cup with bombilla (special “straw” to drink mate tea) and thermos flask to enjoy the Argentinean national drink.
 At your lodge near the Moconá Falls you will be warmly welcomed and can look forward to a variety of activities.

 Your accommodation has a fantastic location in the middle of the rainforest.
-Let the unknown noises wake you up and strengthen yourself at breakfast every day.
+Let the unknown noises wake you up and strengthen yourself with breakfast for the day.
 During short hikes you can explore the deep green jungle and enjoy the special ambience during activities such as ziplining, kayaking and archery.
-As an option you can take a trip to the waterfalls of Moconá.
+Optionally you can take a trip to the waterfalls of Moconá.

 Today the journey continues through the province of Missiones towards the north.
-Leave in time to arrive in Puerto Iguazú for an afternoon excursion to the Brazilian side of the Iguazú Falls.
-From the viewing platforms you will have great panoramic views of the masses of water.
+Leave early to arrive in Puerto Iguazú on time for an afternoon excursion to the Brazilian side of the Iguazú Falls.
+From the viewing platforms you will have great panoramic views of the massive waterfalls.

 We recommend exploring the Argentinean side of the waterfalls today.
-In the national park there are several hiking trails, some of which wind their way through the tropical forest as footbridges and take you to the uppermost breaking edges of the waterfalls.
+In the national park there are several hiking trails, which wind their way through the tropical forest and take you to the uppermost edges of the waterfalls.
 From the numerous viewing platforms you can enjoy unique panoramic views.
-As an option, you can take a boat trip afterwards to admire the spectacle from a different angle.
+Optionally, you can take a boat trip afterwards to admire the spectacle from a different angle.

-In due course you will drive to the airport of Puerto Iguazú, where you will drop off your rental car and start your home/further journey.
+In due course you will drive to the airport of Puerto Iguazú, where you will drop off your rental car and start your journey home or continue the trip.